pydantic/pydantic/docs/integrations/logfire.md

-Pydantic integrates seamlessly with **Logfire**, an observability platform built on the same belief as our open source library — that the most powerful tools can be easy to use.
+Pydantic integrates seamlessly with **Pydantic Logfire**, an observability platform built by us on the same belief as our open source library — that the most powerful tools can be easy to use.

 ## Getting Started